 China is currently the second largest global luxury market after the United States.
 There are a number of factors fuelling this growth.
 Not only is wealth increasing in tier 2-3 cities, but social values are shifting.
 Chinese consumers are now associating luxury goods with status much more than their Western counterparts.
 For many people in China, acquiring luxury items is a way to demonstrate your progression on the social ladder.
 Those high-end consumers perceive luxury goods from Western brands as a sign of affluence and power.
 They will often travel abroad to purchase certain luxury brands.
 In fact, more than half of luxury goods in China are purchased outside of the country.

-Luxury goods are viewed as an aspirational item and their largest customer base are not the ultra high net worth individuals (UHNWIs).
-By 2020, most purchases will be made by those making over $24,000/year.
-As Luca Solca, the head of luxury goods at Exane BNP Paribas, explains, new money make up the bulk of the luxury retail market. “‘Old money’ already has everything and merely buys to maintain their status; ‘new money’ is starting with nothing and its appetite and willingness to spend are many orders of magnitude higher.”
+Luxury goods are viewed as an aspirational item and their largest customer base are not the ultra-high net worth individuals (UHNWIs).
+Most purchases are indeed made by those making over $24,000/year.
+As Luca Solca, the head of luxury goods at Exane BNP Paribas, explains, new money makes up the bulk of the luxury retail market. “‘Old money’ already has everything and merely buys to maintain their status; ‘new money’ is starting with nothing and its appetite and willingness to spend are many orders of magnitude higher.”
 This also trickles down to the middle class who wants and desires the same things as those with new money.
 The difference is they lack the same financial means to acquire in similar volumes.

 Since brand saturation has become an issue in China, today’s young luxury consumers are seeking logo-free items.
 They seek subtle, refined, exclusive, bespoke pieces.